A transgender girl misses her high school graduation after Mississippi judge denies emergency plea to permit her to go in a dress and heels

 The Harrison County School District’s policy on graduation states: “Students are expected to wear dress shoes, dress clothes (dresses or dressy pant-suit for girls and dress pants, shirt, and tie for the boys).”
 The policy does not mention dress code rules for LGBTQ students or specify students must dress according to their sex assigned at birth.

+“She’s a good student, she made it to the finish line … that should be more of the things the children should be worried about rather than whether they will be targeted by what they identify as,” Brown said.

+Brown said they will be evaluating their legal options moving forward.
+“We’re going to continue to speak on this and continue to fight for what we feel is right,” she added.

-“The Board further finds and determines that a high school graduation ceremony is a sacred and inspirational ritual which is intended to be surrounded with decorum of dignity, grace, solemnity, reverence, pomp and circumstance,” the school policy states, according to court documents.
-“Students whose attire does not meet the minimum dress requirements may not be allowed to participate in the graduation exercises.”
+According to court documents, the school policy states that “a high school graduation ceremony is a sacred and inspirational ritual which is intended to be surrounded with decorum of dignity, grace, solemnity, reverence, pomp and circumstance.”

-A commencement participation agreement is included within the court documents.
-It shows L.B. and her mother signed the document on March 14, 2023, agreeing to follow conditions required for participating in the graduation ceremony, the court documents show.
+“Students whose attire does not meet the minimum dress requirements may not be allowed to participate in the graduation exercises,” the policy states.

 The complaint describes a phone conversation between Samantha Brown and King, in which King says L.B. “is still a boy,” therefore “he needs to wear pants, socks, and shoes, like a boy.”